galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 ## Molecular optimization

 As shown in the image in the {% icon details %} *Details box* above, different conformers have different energies.
 Therefore, our next step will optimize the geometry of the molecules to find the lowest energy conformation.
+This is crucial to achieve convergence in the next steps.
+If the input geometry for the QCxMS method is too crude, the ground state neutral run will not converge and we won't be able to sample the geometry to calculate individual trajectories.
 We will perform semi-empirical optimization on the molecules using the [Extended Tight-Binding (xTB)](https://github.com/grimme-lab/xtb) method.
 The level of optimization accuracy to be used can be specified as an input parameter, *"Optimization Levels"*.
 The default quantum chemical method is GFN2-xTB.

 > <hands-on-title> Molecular optimisation with xTB </hands-on-title>
 >